RobertFlexx/ProObjlog/README.md

 ./ProObjLog console DEBUG "Shell logging works too"
 ```

+This pattern could repeat endlessly for every language but the point is: you can easily integrate this logger into existing projects by spawning it as a seperate process.

 All of these write to the same file and console output — there’s only **one real logger**.

 ---